kaystep/1300_project/README.md

   2) In order to update a component we must update it's setState
   3) Index is the most parent component and everything flows down from that
   3) There are function based components and class based components
+  4) When integrating with Bootstrap use className NOT class...